chahakshahcs5/mental-health-bot/README.md

 # Flask Application with MongoDB Database Connection

-This is a simple Flask web application that demonstrates how to connect to a MongoDB database.
-It allows you to add and delete todo items.
+This is a simple Flask web application that helps to chat with the AI bot regarding mental health issues.

 ## Prerequisites